Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Final remarks

 \section{Final remarks}

 In this paper, we proposed a new methodology for investigating the phenomenon of chaotic itinerancy in semidynamical systems.
 We applied entropy-based techniques to identify parameter regimes likely to exhibit chaotic itinerancy.
-Then we used desity-based clustering algorithms to find attractor ruins in specific systems.
-We demonstrated the effectiveness of this approach on a $3$-dimensional system of globally coupled logistic maps (GCM) and a $2$-dimensional system of mutually coupled Gaussian maps.
+Then we used density-based clustering algorithms to find attractor ruins in specific systems.
+We demonstrated the effectiveness of this approach on a $3$-dimensional system of globally coupled logistic maps (GCM).

-Although the phenomenon of chaotic itinerancy is often associated with high-dimensional systems, we were able to provide evidence for the presence of this phenomenon in the studied low-dimensional systems.
-Our approach is in principle dimension-independent, so it would be possible to use the proposed methodology to study higher-dimensional systems, too.
-However, the application of clustering techniques in higher dimensions is more difficult.
+Although the phenomenon of chaotic itinerancy is often associated with high-dimensional systems, we were able to provide evidence for the presence of this phenomenon in the studied low-dimensional system.
+Indeed, some other low-dimensional systems are known in which chaotic itinerancy can be observed, like the two-dimensional model of mutually coupled Gaussian maps \cite{Kobayashi2017,Kobayashi2018-yv}.
+These results show that the phenomenon of chaotic itinerancy might appear in a multitude of dynamical systems, and therefore the development of methods for its detection is of wide interest.

 It is remarkable that the results of the comprehensive analysis that we described in Section~\ref{sec:hdbscan} agree with the earlier observations made by Kaneko in 1990 \cite{Kaneko1990-fj}, but we obtained these results by applying a fully algorithmic procedure that did not require any visual inspection or heuristic assessment.
 We are therefore convinced that our method has considerable potential for practical analysis of a wide range of dynamical systems.